|

 Those core beliefs tend to lead to some pretty sexist, discriminatory,

+and inflammatory statements.
 At the Pro-Choice Action Network, we frequently get calls or emails

 from women complaining about an anti-choice display they've seen,